 - Travel that is reimbursed or sponsored by the university; a U.S. federal, state, or local government agency; another U.S. institution of higher education; a U.S. academic teaching hospital, medical center, or research institute that is affiliated with a U.S. institution of higher education

 The primary DEPA reporting period is January 15—March 31.
 Updates are required within thirty (30) days of a change in a previously disclosed interest or activity or having something new to disclose.
 New employees must submit a DEPA within thirty (30) days of their start date.

-- Having a current DEPA (within one year of the date of the proposal submission date) on file will meet the DEPA requirement for proposal submission.
+- Having a current DEPA in submitted status (within one year of the date of the proposal submission date) on file will meet the DEPA requirement for proposal submission.

-- Award monies will not be released unless either the PI's DEPA has been reviewed with no conflict within the last 12 months of the date of award acceptance, or a 2022 DEPA form has been submitted and reviewed (or is under review) with COIC authorization that funding can move forward.
+- Award monies will not be released unless either the PI's DEPA has been reviewed with no conflict within the last 12 months of the date of award acceptance, or a 2023 DEPA form has been submitted and reviewed or is under review with COIC authorization that funding can move forward.